All Episodes

 We'll see what happens with the investigation.

-We have, in my opinion, we have more corruption and collusion than and frankly, um more of a uh a standard with a special counsel that keeps going into investigative creep, Starts out at one place and uh God only knows where he's gonna finish up or at step three already because he couldn't find evidence of Trump Russia collusion.
+We have, in my opinion, we have more corruption and collusion and frankly, more of a standard with a special counsel that keeps going into investigative creep, starts out at one place, and God only knows where he's going to finish up.

-And my question to you is is this what I think the greatest constitutional crisis facing our country, and that is a fourth branch of government, not the courts, but unelected, unaccountable bureaucrats that we don't even know who they are, leaking information, leaking intelligence.
+And my question to you is, is this what I think the greatest constitutional crisis facing our country, and that is a fourth branch of government, not the courts, but unelected, unaccountable bureaucrats that we don't even know who they are.

 It's certainly one of them, but it's probably the most complicated because it's happening from within.

-And you know, Jefferson and Joseph's story and Lincoln and Reagan, they all said if this nation is going to be conquered, it will be conquered from within.
+And, you know, Jefferson and Joseph Story and Lincoln and Reagan, they all said if this nation is going to be conquered, it will be conquered from within.

 Here's the thing.